ZupIT/ritchie-docs/content/en/Stdin flag/Stdinflag core commands.md

 title: Core commands
 weight: 68
 description: >-
-  In this section, you will find more details about commands that can be used though stidn.
+  In this section, you will find more details about commands used through stidn.
 ---

 ---